Touching Hydrogen Future

 Jules Verne Style’ stories on the role of Hydrogen in 2030s and 2040s

-Have you ever wondered how the hydrogen economy will look in 2030 and 2040?
-Energy writers around the globe have joined their efforts to share their vision and knowledge about how hydrogen could change our lives in an instructive manner.
+Have you ever wondered how the hydrogen economy will shape our future in the years 2030 and 2040?
+If so, you’re not alone.
+Energy writers from around the world have united their efforts to provide insightful perspectives on how hydrogen could revolutionize our lives.

 * Based on editors’ calculations for 2030 of available strategies of countries referred in the book.
 The books stories – if to be an indicator of uncertainty could equally see the countries reach about 1/3 of quoted capacity, with capacity strongly rising by 2040s.